Trick or Treat is one of the highlights of Halloween for many families, but the excess amount of leftover Halloween candy can be overwhelming.

 Other options for donating

 Nursing homes: Many nursing homes will collect wrapped candy to use for bingo and games, treats, and more.
 Even if you have donated in the past to a specific nursing home, please check with them before you arrive to see if there are restrictions, and what you should do upon arrival.
-Some may not be accepting candy donations in 2020.

 Teachers/Schools: If you know of any teachers or school employees, ask them if they have a use for some of your leftover Halloween candy.
 Some educators use candy as incentives or rewards for students.
 They already spend so much of their own money for their classrooms, so a candy donation may be greatly appreciated.